open-amt-cloud-toolkit/docs/docs/Scaling/overview.md

 Kubernetes is a container orchestration system that enables administrators to deploy and manage large numbers of containers and services.

 !!!
 Warning
     The Kubernetes deployment section is not a tutorial for beginners.
-It intended for those who have prior knowledge of the service.
+It is intended for those who have prior knowledge of the service.
 To begin learning about K8s, start with [Kubernetes](https://kubernetes.io/).

-[Get Started with Kubernetes](./Kubernetes/kubernetes.md){: .md-button .md-button--primary target="_blank"}
+[Get Started with Kubernetes](../Scaling/Kubernetes/kubernetes.md){: .md-button .md-button--primary target="_blank"}

 ## Kubernetes (K8s)
 K8s is a container orchestration system that enables administrators to deploy and manage large numbers of containers and services.
 The instructions use kubectl, a command line tool for managing Kubernetes clusters.

 !!!
 Warning
     The K8s deployment section is not a tutorial for beginners.
-It intended for those who have prior knowledge of the service.
+It is intended for those who have prior knowledge of the service.
 To begin learning about K8s, start with [Kubernetes](https://kubernetes.io/).

-[Get Started with K8s](./Kubernetes/deployingk8s.md){: .md-button .md-button--primary target="_blank"}
+[Get Started with K8s](../Scaling/Kubernetes/deployingk8s.md){: .md-button .md-button--primary target="_blank"}

 ## Azure Kubernetes Service (AKS)
 AKS is a container orchestration system that enables administrators to deploy and manage large numbers of containers and services.

 !!!
 Warning
     The AKS deployment section is not a tutorial for beginners.
-It intended for those who have prior knowledge of the service.
+It is intended for those who have prior knowledge of the service.
 To begin learning about AKS, start with [Azure Kubernetes Service](https://docs.microsoft.com/en-us/azure/aks/).

+[Get Started with AKS](../Scaling/Kubernetes/deployingk8s-aks.md){: .md-button .md-button--primary target="_blank"}

+## Amazon Elastic Kubernetes Service (EKS)
+EKS is a container orchestration system that enables administrators to deploy and manage large numbers of containers and services.

+!!!
+Warning
+    The EKS deployment section is not a tutorial for beginners.
+It is intended for those who have prior knowledge of the service.
+To begin learning about EKS, start with [Amazon Elastic Kubernetes Service](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html).

-[Get Started with AKS](./Kubernetes/deployingk8s-aks.md){: .md-button .md-button--primary target="_blank"}
+[Get Started with EKS](../Scaling/Kubernetes/deployingk8s-eks.md){: .md-button .md-button--primary target="_blank"}